MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 3. The identity simply doesn't exist in your AAD.
 4. The user that owned that identity no longer works at the company.

-In the first two cases the desired on-premises AD identity will need to be setup for sync with Azure AD.
-Check the [documentation](http://aks.ms/azureADconnect "Integrating your on-premises identities with Azure Active Directory") on setting a sync between your on-premises AD and Azure AD.
+In the first two cases the desired on-premises AD identity will need to be set up for sync with Azure AD.
+Check the [documentation](https://aka.ms/azureadconnect "Integrating your on-premises identities with Azure Active Directory") on setting a sync between your on-premises AD and Azure AD.
 It's required that Azure AD Connect be setup and run for identities to be imported as active in VSTS.

 For the second and third case, the row can be left or removed from the file.
 The end result will be the same case - a historical identity.
 It's recommended that you reduce the mapping file down to just the set of identities that you wish be active after import, for simplicity and readability.